rmccrear/codex-lv3-may-2025/week8/function-practice/vitest-levels/vitest-lv-33.md

 - It does NOT match letters, numbers, or underscores
 - This is a shorthand for "everything except word characters"
 - **Mnemonic:** lowercase `\w` stands for word characters; uppercase `\W` flips the meaning to non-word characters.
+- The `g` flag makes the regex global so every non-word character gets replaced

 **Try it:** Update your function and run your tests.
 They should still pass!